AOT-Technologies/forms-flow-ai-doc/new-doc/docs/Features/Forms-permissions.md

 ---
-sidebar_position: 20
+sidebar_position: 21
+slug: /form-rbac
 ---

-# Role Based Access Control for forms
+# Form: Role Based Access Control (RBAC)

 ---

-formsflow.ai introduces the ability for designers to set permissions for forms, catering to both designers and client users.
-This functionality provides fine-grained control over the visibility of forms based on user roles.

-With this feature, designers using formsflow.ai can define specific permissions with each form they create.
-They have the flexibility to determine which roles can view and interact with a particular form.
-By configuring these permissions, designers can ensure that only authorized individuals or user roles can access and work with the form.

-Overall, this feature enhances the flexibility and control available to designers within formsflow.ai, empowering them to manage permissions and determine who can interact with their forms.
-It ensures that the visibility of forms aligns with the assigned roles, creating a more secure and tailored environment for both designers and client users.
+formsflow.ai allows form designers to configure detailed access permissions for each form.
+This feature provides precise control over who can view or interact with a form based on user roles.
+Designers can define visibility and submission rights by assigning roles having the right permissions.
+This ensures that only authorized users have access to relevant forms and associated workflows.

+By aligning form access with user roles, this feature improves security, simplifies user experience, and enables a more tailored and controlled environment for both internal and external users

 1. Log in as a designer user and create a form (layout + flow), then save it.